Baggins5066/Meat-Bot/replit.md

 ✅ **Setup Complete** - Discord bot ready to run after API keys are configured

 ## Recent Changes
+- **2025-10-16**: Made bot reply logic much more conservative
+  - Completely rewrote decision prompt to default to NO unless explicitly engaged
+  - Added automatic reply for direct replies and mentions (bypasses AI check)
+  - Bot now only joins conversations when directly addressed or mentioned
+  - Explicitly prevents bot from interrupting conversations between other users
+  - Will no longer respond just because topic is gym/fitness related
 - **2025-10-16**: Improved mention behavior for Baggins and Snazzy Daddy
   - Removed random name-dropping quirk that forced unnecessary mentions
   - Bot now detects when talking directly to Baggins or Snazzy Daddy